How to keep your dog safe from pet theft

 The first thing to consider when you are trying to defend yourself, or your home from theft or other crimes is the motivations behind the crime.
 As is often the case with theft, the main motivator behind dog theft is monetary gain.

 Some dogs make very tempting targets to thieves thanks to the high value that is often attached to certain “designer dog” breeds.
 However, it is important to know that dog thieves can make money from any breed of dog in a number of ways, including:

-- Breeding puppies – This is similar to above but with a longer time frame and increased criminal business acumen.
+- Breeding puppies – This is similar to the above but with a longer time frame and increased criminal business acumen.
 Thieves target dogs to be taken to puppy farms where they are kept in cramped and poor conditions whilst they breed and produce puppies which are then sold.
-More sought after breeds are more likely to be at risk of this form of dog theft.
-Similar to above, by buying responsibly we can help to fight this practice.
+More sought-after breeds are more likely to be at risk of this form of dog theft.
+Similar to the above, by buying responsibly, we can help to fight this practice.

 - Claiming rewards – This is a more creative but incredibly dishonest way criminals can make money from pet theft.
 It involves waiting until the distraught owner of the stolen dog offers a reward for any information about their lost pet.
 The thief then gets in contact, pretending to have found the “lost” pet and returns it so they can claim the reward.
 Some criminals even go so far as to demand a ransom be paid before they will return the stolen dog.

 How to keep your dog safe from theft